Lenacapavir in MDR HIV: phase 3 results of CAPELLA study published

 Full results from the phase 3 CAPELLA study of lenacapavir in people with multidrug resistant HIV are now published in the NEJM, together with editorial comment.
 [1, 2]

-The results were also presented at CROI 2022 and EACCS 2021 and in earlier issues of HTB.
+The results were also presented at CROI 2022 and EACS 2021 and in earlier issues of HTB.
 [4, 5]

-Notably, lenacapavir is given by subcutaneous injection every six months, but it still needs to be used in combination with other active drugs.
+Notably, lenacapavir is given by subcutaneous injection every six months, but is used in combination with other ARVs.
 This is likely to include oral dosing, until other long-acting options become available.

-Without this support, resistance to lenacapavir can develop easily if viral load remains unsuppressed or if adherence to other drugs in the combination is not high Viral failure was reported in 8/72 participants in CAPELLA, generally early, and with 4/8 linked to low adherence.
+Without combination therapy, resistance to lenacapavir can develop easily if viral load remains unsuppressed or adherence to other ARVs in the combination is low.
+Viral failure was reported in 8/72 participants in CAPELLA, generally early, and with 4/8 linked to low adherence.

 The CAPELLA study included a highly treatment-experienced population, with half having MDR to at least four classes and including resistance to fostemsavir and ibalizumab in roughly one-third of participants (to each drug).

 Lenacapavir has so far been associated with few side effects, other than injection site reactions which are generally mild; only two participants reported grade 3 events, both of which resolved.
-None of the serious events reported in seven participants were judged related to lenacapavir.
+None of the serious events reported in seven participants were judged to be lenacapavir-related.

 The accompanying editorial positively notes that although numbers were small in CAPELLA, it included adolescents (older than 12), 25% woman, low CD4 count (median 150 cells/mm3, range: 3 to 1296).
 Viral load was also low however (<15,000 copies/mL), making it easier to achieve the secondary endpoints of suppression to undetectable (<50 copies/mL).
 Although the editorial refers to a relatively high baseline BMI, this doesn’t seem to be included in online results.